corverroos/replay/README.md

 - The replay framework retries all activities indefinitely until no error is returned.
 - Application logic errors should be returned in the result proto.
 - Run are robust to all types of failure.
 They continue where they left off.
-- Activitites should be idempotent, since they may be called twice for the same invocation.
+- Activities should be idempotent, since they may be called twice for the same invocation.

 ## TODO

-- Add replayability: When a workflow is stopped in the middle, it should continue where it left off.
 - Add type check test.